 Kimberly has facilitated several workshops and presentations surrounding social work and special education and believes that social workers are key advocates in schools to promote social justice, and combat stigma and bias about exceptional students.
 In her spare time, you will find Kimberly on a road-bike, hiking a trail in the mountains, and relaxing with her family.

-The NASW-NM DEI Committee is currently finding a new time to meet!
-We are also currently looking for a new co-chair of the committee!
+We are also currently looking for a new chair(s) of the committee!
 If you are interested or would like more information, please fill out the Contact Us from at the bottom of the page.

 The Diversity, Equity and Inclusion Committee (DEI) is dedicated to ensuring racial justice and equity through combating institutional systems of oppression, within the context of social work values and ethics.
 The committee will work to increase inclusivity, build relationships and ally ship with diverse communities across New Mexico.
 Committee members shall understand social work’s history of complicity in institutional racism and work to repair this historical legacy through ethical practice and antiracist action.